-Applicants for Part One (diploma stage): first degree of at least second class (or international equivalent) plus element of professional experience (interning in gallery or equivalent institution, curating own shows or degree shows etc).
+Applicants for Year One (Diploma stage): undergraduate degree of at least second class standard (or international equivalent) plus an element of professional experience (interning in a gallery or equivalent institution, curating own shows or degree shows etc).

-Applications for entry directly onto Part Two of the programme for either full-time or part-time routes must show through interview and, where appropriate, portfolio that they have established a professional practice and have already fulfilled the criteria demanded at the end of Part One of one year for an equivalent Masters in Curating.
+Applicants for entry directly onto Year Two: full-time or part-time routes must show through interview and, where appropriate, portfolio that they have established a professional practice and have already completed and passed the coursework of one year for an equivalent Masters programme in Curating.

 Months of entry